 How safe is online gambling?

 In general, gambling online is just as safe as playing in a land-based casino.
-The incredible technological progress made it possible for a number of online casinos to upgrade their security systems and improve the quality of protection of players’ financial and personal data.
-In order to achieve this goal, most online casinos use a 128-bit SSL encryption technology.
+Incredible technological progress has enabled many online casinos to upgrade their security systems and improve the protection of players’ financial and personal data.
+To achieve this goal, most online casinos use 128-bit SSL encryption.

-It is essential to double check this aspect in advance to make sure that the online casino of your choice is reliable enough.
-Also, it is highly advisable to play in only well-established online casinos which have proven to be secure and trustworthy.
+It is essential to double-check this aspect in advance to make sure that the online casino of your choice is reliable enough.
+Also, it is highly advisable to play only at well-established online casinos that have proved secure and trustworthy.

 Are online casino games fair?

-Every fully-licensed online casino offers online games which use a Random Number Generator, often abbreviated simply as RNG.
-This device is responsible for producing a series of numbers at random which are later translated into particular elements – cards, dices, etc. The outcome of the respective game is different every time and it cannot be predicted.
-Furthermore, there are several approved independent testing agencies such as eCOGRA and Technical Systems Testing which specialise in RNG evaluations.
+Every fully-licensed online casino offers games that use a Random Number Generator (RNG).
+This device produces a series of numbers at random, which are later translated into particular elements – cards, dice, etc. The outcome of each game is different every time and cannot be predicted.
+Furthermore, there are several approved independent testing agencies, such as eCOGRA and Technical Systems Testing, which specialise in RNG evaluations.

 Who can legally play at online casinos?

-In order to determine whether you can legally place bets online and play a casino game, you need to take into account two major factors – the gambling laws in your country of residence and your age.
-In the best-case scenario, the laws regarding this matter should state that wagering real-money online is permitted and your age should be at least eighteen.
+To determine whether you can legally place bets online and play casino games, you need to take into account two major factors – the gambling laws in your country of residence and your age.
+Ideally, the laws should state that wagering real money online is permitted and your age should be at least eighteen.

-However, gambling regulations are much more complicated and there might be some other requirements which you have to meet.
-Since gambling laws greatly vary, it is best to get familiar with the ones that apply in your country in order to make sure you will be able to comply with them.
-It should be noted that some countries don’t have clearly established laws for online gambling, whereas others have but they focus on the casino operators rather than the players.
+However, gambling regulations are much more complicated and there might be other requirements you have to meet.
+Since gambling laws vary greatly, it is best to familiarise yourself with the ones that apply in your country to ensure you will be able to comply with them.
+It should be noted that some countries don’t have clearly established laws for online gambling, whereas others do but focus on the casino operators rather than the players.

 Who regulates the online gambling market?

-The online gambling market differs from one country to another since the gambling laws that apply on a particular territory are not the same.
-Several types of markets can be distinguished – regulated, unregulated, grey and black, depending on the requirements of the respective country.
-In some countries such as the UK, special regulatory bodies are responsible for regulating the market and preventing illegal gambling from taking place.
-All casino operators are required to obtain a license by a main regulatory body which is, in this case, the UK Gambling Commission.
+The online gambling market differs from one country to another, since the gambling laws that apply in a particular territory are not the same.
+Several types of markets can be distinguished – regulated, unregulated, grey and black – depending on the requirements of the respective country.
+In some countries, such as the UK, special regulatory bodies are responsible for policing the market and preventing illegal gambling from taking place.
+All casino operators are required to obtain a licence from the main regulatory body, which in this case is the UK Gambling Commission.